open-quantum-safe/ci-containers/README.md

 Quick Start using Docker and CircleCI
 -------------------------------------

-You can quickly get pre-built Debian 10 (Buster) or Ubuntu 16.04 (Xenial) Docker containers with dependencies installed for building liboqs and our integration tests:
+You can quickly get pre-built Debian 10 (Buster), Ubuntu 16.04 (Xenial) or 18.04 (Bionic) and Centos 7 Docker containers with dependencies installed for building liboqs, openssl, openssh and our integration tests:

 	docker pull dstebila/liboqs:amd64-buster-0.0.1
 	docker pull dstebila/liboqs:x86_64-xenial-0.0.2
+	docker pull openqsafe/liboqs-centos-7
+	docker pull openqsafe/liboqs-ubuntu-bionic
+	docker pull openqsafe/liboqs-debian-buster

 Our Linux integration tests are run on CircleCI.
 You can also run those same tests locally using CircleCI's local command-line interface.
 First [install CircleCI Local CLI](https://circleci.com/docs/2.0/local-cli/).
 Then use `circleci local execute --job <jobname>` to launch a job.
 See the README.md files under integration/oqs-openssh and integration/oqs-openssl for details.